VasasA/bbb/README.md

        - Attend meetings: Allow following meetings as an attendee
        - Record meetings: Allow the user to record meetings.
 6. Open the content and use the "Attend meeting" or the "Moderate meeting" links.
+7. You can add a preconfigured block to the content with meeting details:
+   - Administration > Structure > Layouts > Default Layout > Manage blocks >
+     Sidebar > Add block > BBB Meeting details
+   - Press the "Add block" and the "Save layout" buttons.
+   - Open the content and use the "Attend meeting" or the "Moderate meeting" or the "Terminate meeting" links.